unblinking/trappykeepy/README.md

 Relationships are represented through nested endpoints.
 To `GET` all memberships of a specific group `id`, the format is `GET /v1/groups/{id}/memberships`.

 Endpoints that retrieve many records will return simple objects.
-So, `GET /v1/users` will return an array of user objects with basic information for each user record, but no nested objects.
+So, `GET /v1/users` will return an array of simple user objects with basic information for each user record, but no nested objects.
 Endpoints that retrieve a specific record may return complex objects.
-So, `GET /v1/users/{id}` will return a single user object including nested objects that may contain arrays of relational data such as the user's posted documents, group memberships, and document access permits.
+So, `GET /v1/users/{id}` will return a single complex user object including nested objects that may contain arrays of relational data such as the user's posted documents, group memberships, and document access permits.

 You can [review the Swagger/OpenApi style documentation on SwaggerHub](https://app.swaggerhub.com/apis/nothingworksright/trappykeepy/v0.1.0).